Sérgio Britto: Career with and without Titãs

 Since 2009, Britto plays the bass in every Titãs song in which Branco Mello (the band's current bassist) sings.

 Britto has co-composed the majority of Titãs' songs, including hits like "Marvin", "Homem Primata", "Comida", "Miséria" and "Epitáfio".

 In 1994, Britto formed the band Kleiderman, with the drummer Roberta Parisi and Titãs member Branco Mello.
 The group released only one album, Con el Mundo a Mis Pies (With the World at my Feet).
 In 2001, Britto showed his solo works with the album A Minha Cara (My Face), reuniting songs composed by him, with the help of Marcelo Fromer and Arnaldo Antunes.

 Five years later, he released another solo CD, called Eu Sou 300 (I am 300).

 In 2009, Titãs released Sacos Plásticos, the first album in which Britto played the bass guitar.
 After original bassist Nando Reis left the group, Titãs hired Lee Marcucci as a session musician from 2002 to 2009.
 Since then, Britto and Mello have been sharing bass duties, with Britto taking over the bass only on the songs with vocals by Mello.

 In 2019, singer Érika Martins released the song "A Verdade Liberta", written by Britto.
 On 13 July 2022, World Rock Day, the band CPM 22 released the song "Tudo Vale a Pena?"
 (Is Everything Worth It?), co-composed and co-written by Britto.

 In January 2025, he released the compilation The Best of Sérgio Britto, with 13 picks from his five solo albums.
-On 8 May of the same year, he released his sixth solo album, Mango Dream Fruit, focusing on bossa nova and featuring Ed Motta, Bebel Gilberto, Fernanda Takai, Supla and João Suplicy.
+On 8 May of the same year, he released his sixth solo album, Mango Dragon Fruit, focusing on bossa nova and featuring Ed Motta, Bebel Gilberto, Fernanda Takai, Supla and João Suplicy.